ROI-based Robotic Grasp Detection for Object Overlapping Scenes: Experiment

 \subsection{Robot Experiment}

-{\bf Hardware} In our robotic experiment, we use Baxter Robot designed by RethinkRobotics as the executor.
-Baxter has 2 arms with 7 DoF of each arm.
-It is fixed on the position of 1 meter higher than the ground.
+{\bf Hardware} In our robotic experiment, we use Baxter Robot with two 7-DoF arms designed by RethinkRobotics as the executor.
+The table is in front of Baxter with its surface and the base of Baxter in the same horizontal plane.
 The gripper has two parallel fingers with limited active range (about 4cm).
-Limited by the active range of the gripper, before each experiment, we set the gripper to a proper position so that the gripper can grasp the target successfully.
-The table is in front of Baxter with same height of the base of Baxter.
+Limited by the active range, before each experiment, we set the gripper to a proper position so that the gripper can grasp the target successfully.
 The camera used in our robotic experiment is Kinect V2, which can collect RGB-D images.
 The camera is mounted on Baxter head about 70cm higher than the desktop with a depression angle of $75^{\circ}$.
 Complete environment is shown in Fig. \ref{env}.

-{\bf Evaluation Strategy} To evaluate the performance of our proposed algorithm in real world, we test the success rate of grasping several objects.
-Different from previous works, our robotic experiments focus on grasping specific target in object overlapping scenes.
+{\bf Evaluation Strategy} To evaluate the performance of ROI-GD in real world, we test the success rate of grasping a specific object.
+The experiments in single-object scenes are similar to the ones in previous works\cite{lenzgrasp, chu2018real}.
+We put the target alone on the table and make the robot grasp it.
+In multi-object scenes, different from previous works, we focus on grasping a specific target.
 Therefore, the target is placed on the table with several other objects as disturbance.
-To test the generalization ability of our model, we try more complex scenes than VMRD dataset in robotic experiments with more cluttered objects.
-In order to make sure that the target can be successfully grasped, it has to be placed on or next to other objects instead of being below them.
+To test the generalization ability of our model, we try more complex scenes than VMRD dataset in this part with more cluttered objects.
 Targets involved in our robotic experiments include apple, banana, wrist developer, tape, toothpaste, wrench, plier and screwdriver.
 We try 10 times with each of the above objects and record the number of success.

-Though the targets and their grasps are detected using RGB images, depth information is needed to estimate \emph{grasp point} and \emph{grasp vector} from grasp rectangles output by the network.
-The point with minimum depth in a grasp rectangle is chosen as the \emph{grasp point} and the average surface normal near the grasp point is estimated as the \emph{grasp vector}.
+In experiments of multi-object scenes, though targets and their grasps are detected using RGB images, depth information is indispensable to estimate \emph{grasp point} and \emph{approaching vector} from the 5-d grasp configuration in the image coordinate following the method in \cite{lenzgrasp}: the point with minimum depth in a grasp rectangle is chosen as the \emph{grasp point} and the average surface normal near the grasp point is estimated as the \emph{approaching vector}.
+A limitation of this method is: when grasping an object at the bottom of the pile, it would fail to estimate the \emph{grasp point}, leading to inaccurate grasp height.
+Therefore, in order to make sure that the target can be successfully grasped, it has to be placed on or next to the other objects instead of being below them.